Skylark95/spotify-notifications/README.md

 * __Ctrl+Shift+S:__ Show browser action with song preview (__Firefox:__ Alt+Shift+S)
 * __Ctrl+Shift+Space:__ Toggle Play/Pause for current song from anywhere in the browser (__Firefox:__ Ctrl+Shift+Z)
 * __Ctrl+Shift+X:__ Show notification for current song from anywhere in the browser
-* Keyboard shortcuts may be changed on the `chrome://extensions/` page by strolling to the bottom of the page and clicking "Keyboard Shortcuts"
+* Keyboard shortcuts may be changed on the `chrome://extensions/` page by scrolling to the bottom of the page and clicking "Keyboard Shortcuts"

 ## Recent Changes